 Unfortunately, when Swanton and Halbert edited Byington's manuscript, they introduced several changes in spelling:

 They also removed many spaces between markers and roots:

-These changes may seem minor, but they affect alphabetical order and can lead to unending confusion, particularly for those learning the language.
+These changes may seem minor, but they affect alphabetical order and can lead to confusion, particularly among those learning the language.